Skip to main content Skip to main navigation

 Skip to access and inclusion page Skip to search input

-End of Financial Year is the time to consider fixing the interest rate on your Westpac Online Investment Loan.
+You may want to consider fixing the interest rate on your Westpac Online Investment Loan ahead of 30 June 2026.

 If you don’t have a Westpac Online Investment Loan and would like to learn more, please visit the Westpac Online Investment Loan website for further information.